Want to work with upstream Free Software developers?

 Software developmentWhether you're thinking about enhancing an old project or building a new one using Free Software or Open Source technologies, I can help you.
 Especially if it's C or Python based!

-Linux System ExpertiseBeing a Debian developer for more than 10 years, I know a bunch of things about Linux systems and development on this platform (and therefore on Ubuntu).
-And I did years of system administration and technical support on this system.
+Linux System ExpertiseBeing a Debian developer for more than 12 years, I know a bunch of things about Linux systems and development on this platform (and therefore on Ubuntu).
+And I did years of system administration and technical support on Linux.

 Cloud computingGoing to the cloud?
-I already built entire cloud platforms, and I'm an OpenStack developer.
-My expertise can help you doing good choices, deploying or enhancing your own cloud services.
+I have built entire cloud platforms, and I'm an OpenStack developer.
+My expertise can help you make good choices, deploying or enhancing your own cloud services.

-Team playerI already worked for several companies, schools, R&D and international software projects, on site or remotely.
-With teams of different size and culture.
+Team playerI have worked for several companies, schools, R&D international software collaborations, on site and remotely.
+With teams of widely varying size and culture.

 You can contact me directly by e-mail or via this form.